mjjstockman/hull-college/README.md

 ## About Information Box

 A small box containing introductory information is placed below the hero image.
 This is eye-catching and quickly confirms to the user that they are on the correct site.
-It offers general information on the college so users quickly get a feel for its achievements.
+It offers general information on the college, so users quickly get a feel for its achievements.

 [Back to top ⇧](#Hull-College)